LaviniaGalan/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms
-My projects for the DSA course at university.
+My projects for the DSA course from the 2nd semester of the 1st year at university.

 <b> Lab 1 </b> - ADT Bag implemented on Dynamic Array